typicalbot/policies/terms/index.md

 We shall honor refund requests for a period of 7 days from the date on which you first purchase Paid Services by providing a full refund upon request.
 If we honor a refund request from you, we reserve the right to terminate your access to Paid Services immediately.
 No refund requests will be honored after such period.

-If you dispute any amounts paid or payable by you, you must notify Sylke in writing and provide such written notice to us within sixty (60) days of the applicable charge to your account.
-If you do not provide Sylke with a written notice within sixty (60) days, you will not be entitled to dispute or recover any applicable amounts paid or payable by you.
+If you dispute any amounts paid or payable by you, you must notify the Company in writing and provide such written notice to us within sixty (60) days of the applicable charge to your account.
+If you do not provide the Company with a written notice within sixty (60) days, you will not be entitled to dispute or recover any applicable amounts paid or payable by you.

 ## 6. Disclaimers